gfanuch/Gabriel_Portfolio/README.md

-# Gabriel Portfolio
+# Portfolio
-A portfolio showing my projects in statistics and data science.
+Hi, my name is Gabriel.
+I am an Applied Statistics M.S. student at California State University, Long Beach (CSULB).
+I'm passionate about using statistics and machine learning to extract valuable insights from data.
+I graduated from UCLA with a B.S. in Applied Mathematics with a minor in Chinese.

 ## Projects